adm244/skysilver/readme.md

   **KNOWN_BUGS**:

-    - Key presses are to sencetive (effect of holding down a key), will fix itself once cooldown system is implemented
+    - Key presses are to sensitive (effect of holding down a key), will fix itself once cooldown system is implemented
     - Executing command won't do anything if player didn't open a console at least once since game